jrobind/thefrontendcoach.com/src/posts/the-importance-of-debugging-ability.md

 It seems a little obvious to start with error messages but you’d be amazed how many times I’ve been asked to help debug an issue only to find the individual hasn’t taken the time to read their own error messages!

-Here’s an example `TypeError` message – you’ve probably encountered something like this before
+Here’s an example `TypeError` message – you’ve probably encountered something like this before.

 ![TypeError message](/images/blog/error-message.png)